Archive by Author | Sherry

 When We Were Very Young by A.A.
 Milne.
 Semicolon review.

 If you’ve read any of these and can recommend or review them, please leave us a note in the comments section.
 If you know of other children’s books published in 1924 that we should consider, please also leave us a note.
 Many of these books can be borrowed and read on Internet Archive.
-We hope to announce our list of the best children’s books of 1924 sometime in March 2024.
+We hope to announce our list of the best children’s books of 1924 sometime in Spring 2024.

 Christmas on Tern Rock, Maine(?), c.1950